chillancezen/fortimanager-ansible-generator/docgen/fmgr_pm_config_pkg_pkg_firewall_dos_policy.rst

 Synopsis
 --------

-- This module is able to configure a FortiManager device by allowing the user to **[clone, delete, get, move, set, update]** the following FortiManager json-rpc urls.
+- This module is able to configure a FortiManager device by allowing the user to **[add, get, set, update]** the following FortiManager json-rpc urls.
-- `/pm/config/adom/{adom}/pkg/{pkg}/firewall/DoS-policy/{DoS-policy}`
+- `/pm/config/adom/{adom}/pkg/{pkg}/firewall/DoS-policy`
 - Examples include all parameters and values need to be adjusted to data sources before usage.
 - Tested with FortiManager v6.0.0